giovannipozzobon/rp2350pc_job/documents/getstarted.md

 If anyone would fix this for Windows (can't abide it) or Macs (not a billionaire) it would be much appreciated.

+There is a 3 file build in 'experimental', blinky, which blinks the green LED on the board.
+This is probably the best way to check.

 OpenOcd is also required if you are going to upload via the debugger rather than rebooting, which is a bit long winded even with a reset and boot button on the board.
 I think the one downloaded from the Raspi website is required.

-I think if you are uploading from the debugger you have to have previously booted it using a UF2 and the file system.
+If you are uploading from the debugger you have to have previously booted it using a UF2 and the file system using the core processor you want to use - so to switch from ARM to RISCV you have to upload a RISCV built UF2 manually.

 ## Code